On the origin of globular clusters in a hierarchical Universe: A two-phase model for the origin of globular clusters

 The CFE is determined by galaxy scale physics, and can be expressed in terms of the cold gas surface density, the galaxy angular velocity, and the \citet{Toomre_1964} $Q$ instability parameter.
 For this calculation, and throughout this paper, we have set the Toomre instability parameter ($Q$) equal to 1.
 This value is within the typical range observed in star-forming galaxies at $z\sim 2$, $Q=0.2-1.6$ \citep{Genzel_etal_2014}.
 The cold gas surface density and galaxy angular velocity are given by:

 In the above equations, $M_{\rm cold}$ is the cold gas mass, and $r_{\rm half}$ is the disk half mass radius.
 The latter is computed as $1.68\times R_{\rm d}$ (assuming an exponential disk), where $R_{\rm d}$ is the scale radius of the disk and is computed by tracing the specific angular momentum of the gas as described in detail in \citet{Xie_etal_2017}. $V_{\rm max}$ is inherited from the subhalo catalogue and is the maximum circular velocity of the parent dark matter substructure for each model galaxy (for orphan satellites, i.e.\ those that are no longer associated with an existing substructure, this is the value at the last time there was a distinct parent subhalo).
-The model by \citet{Kruijssen_2012} provides a good match to cluster formation efficiencies that are observed in the local Universe, ranging from a few per cent at low pressures to as much as 50~per~cent in high-density starburst environments \citep[e.g.][]{Adamo_etal_2015,Adamo_etal_2020,Adamo_etal_2020b,Johnson_etal_2016}.
+The CFE resulting from the model by \citet{Kruijssen_2012} is found to increase with the gas surface density, from $\Gamma\sim1$~per cent in low-density galaxies up to $\Gamma\sim 70$ for surface gas densities $\sim 10^3\,{\rm M_{\sun}\,{\rm pc}^{-2}}$.
+This provides a good match to cluster formation efficiencies that are observed in the local Universe, ranging from a few per cent to as much as 50~per~cent in high-density starburst environments \citep[e.g.][]{Adamo_etal_2015,Adamo_etal_2020,Adamo_etal_2020b,Johnson_etal_2016}.

 A proper calculation of $\Gamma$ requires several integrations that would slow down significantly our galaxy evolution code.
 In order to speed up our computation, we have used tabulated values of $\Gamma$ (on a $30\times30$ grid) corresponding to different values of the gas surface density and of the angular velocity.
 The entries of the table are then linearly interpolated at each star formation episode, to compute the corresponding CFE.
 We have verified that values obtained using our approach are very close to those that would be obtained using a full integration calculation.